-Large settlements such as Gropiusstadt, Märkisches Viertel or Marzahn-Hellersdorf were once conceived as signs of modernity and a new beginning.
-Architects and urban planners had set themselves high goals: affordable rents and a quiet life in green surroundings.
-But skyscrapers became synonymous with unsuccessful social housing construction.
-In view of the lack of building land and an increasingly acute housing shortage, skyscrapers are being rediscovered today.
-Because they create a lot of living space on a comparatively small footprint.
-And they have other positive effects: neither the road network nor public transport need to be developed.
-Also, the construction of additional schools, kindergartens or hospitals is not necessary, rather existing schools can be extended.
-In addition, comparatively few natural and green spaces need to be urbanised.
-If the citizens had a say in the city's subsequent densification, 40 percent of Berliners would build more skyscrapers.
-This is the result of a recent survey conducted by the polling institute Statista.
+Large settlements such as Gropiusstadt, Märkisches Viertel or Marzahn-Hellersdorf were once conceived as signs of modernity a new beginnings.
+Architects and urban planners had set high goals for themselves: affordable rents and a quiet life in green surroundings.
+But high rise builds eventually became synonymous with unsuccessful social housing projects.
+In view of the lack of building land and an increasingly acute housing shortage, highrises are currenlty being rediscovered because they create ample living space on a comparatively small footprint.
+Today, 40 percent of Berliners would build more high rises, according to a recent survey conducted by the polling institute Statista.